 Thairath Online

 Why Are 2025 Tax Refunds Delayed?
-Common Causes, Status Check Methods, and Tips to Close Deals with the Revenue Department
+Common Causes, Status Checks, and Tips to Expedite Your Refund

 Financial planning23 Feb 2026 17:17 GMT+7

 Why Are 2025 Tax Refunds Delayed?
-Common Causes, Status Check Methods, and Tips to Close Deals with the Revenue Department
+Common Causes, Status Checks, and Tips to Expedite Your Refund

-For those who filed tax forms Por Ngor Dor 90/91 for the 2025 tax year but still see the status "Form Analysis/Tax Refund Review" pending for a long time and are starting to worry, don’t panic.
-The Revenue Department recently clarified that the refund process is proceeding normally.
-This year, however, there has been a large volume of filings submitted simultaneously, and officials are working at full capacity to process them.
+For those who filed their 2025 tax returns using forms P.N.D.
+90/91 but still see the status "Analyzing Return/Considering Refund" pending for a long time and growing concerned, don't panic!
+The Revenue Department recently clarified that the refund process is proceeding as normal, but this year, there is a significantly higher volume of filings being processed with full effort.

-While waiting for officials to review your filing, let’s check whether there is any "sticking point" you might have overlooked that is delaying your refund.
-Thairath Money summarizes the common causes and offers tips to "follow up" and speed up receiving your refund.
+While waiting for officials to review your case, let's check if there are any overlooked "sticking points" causing the refund delay.
+Thairath Money summarizes the most common causes and provides tips on how to "follow up" to receive your refund faster.

-Three common reasons why your tax refund is "stuck"
+Three common reasons why tax refunds remain "stalled"

-- For forms where tax has already been paid and cancellation is not possible, you must submit an additional form with all the updated information.
+- If you have already paid tax, cancellation is not possible, and you must file an additional return with complete new information.

 2. Missing or unclear documents

-Many people nowadays upload photos of documents to the Revenue Department’s system.
-However, if the images are unclear or incomplete—such as withholding tax certificates (Por Ngor Dor 50) or fund purchase certificates for SSF/RMF funds—you should check the system again to ensure all required documents are uploaded clearly and completely.
+Many taxpayers upload photos of documents to the Revenue Department's system, but some images may be unclear or incomplete.
+Whether it's a Form W-50 or certificates for SSF/RMF fund purchases, check the system again to ensure all required documents are fully and clearly submitted.

-3. Waiting too long to submit additional documents requested by the Revenue Department
+3. Delay in responding to requests for additional documents from the Revenue Department

-Professional tax-following tips: Check - Submit - Confirm
+Professional tax follow-up technique: Check – Submit – Confirm

-To receive your refund as quickly as possible (some get refunds within 3-7 days), we recommend these four steps.
+To receive your refund as quickly as possible (some receive it within 3-7 days), here are four recommendations:

 1. Check your status via My Tax Account

-You can visitthe Revenue Department website,click on the My Tax Account menu, and log in using your RD ID by entering your user ID and Laser ID password from your ID card, or by using Digital ID (the Pao Tang app can also be used for verification).
-Then select the section to track refund status and submit documents.
+You can visitthe Revenue Department website,select the menu My Tax Account, and log in with your RD ID by entering your username and Laser ID password found on your national ID card, or log in using a Digital ID (the Paotang app can also be used for verification).
+Then click on the section to track refund status and submit documents.

-Check frequently so you don’t waste time.
-If the Revenue Department’s processing is slow, you can call the local Revenue office number listed on the personal income tax filing status page for direct inquiries.
+Check this regularly to avoid wasting time.
+If the Revenue Department is slow in processing, you can call the local Revenue office number listed on the income tax filing status page. to inquire directly.

-2. Make sure your "refund receipt" information is clear There are two options:
+2. Ensure "refund payment" information is accurate There are two options:

-1) PromptPay for Thai nationals who have registered PromptPay linked to their ID card number and bank account (you must specify that you want the refund via PromptPay).
+1) PromptPay for Thai nationals registered with PromptPay linked to their national ID number and bank account (you must specify that you want the refund via PromptPay).

-2) Refund via branches of Krungthai Bank and the Bank for Agriculture and Agricultural Cooperatives (BAAC).
-The Revenue Department will issue a tax refund notification letter (Form Kor 21) as evidence to collect the refund at these bank branches.
+2) Refunds via Krung Thai Bank and the Bank for Agriculture and Agricultural Cooperatives (BAAC).
+The Revenue Department will issue a tax refund notice (Form K.21) as proof to collect your refund in person at branches of these two banks.

 3. Upload documents immediately (files must be precise)

-If the system requests additional documents, promptly scan or take clear photos to upload via the website.
-Online submissions are much faster than mailing documents.
+If the system requests additional documents, promptly scan PDFs or take clear photos and upload them through the website.
+Online submission is much faster than mailing.

-Importantly, within 1-2 days after uploading, revisit the "Requested Additional Documents" page to ensure the file status shows a green check mark, which means the document is complete and has been entered into the Revenue Department’s database.
+Importantly, within 1-2 days after uploading, return to the “requested additional documents” page to ensure the file status shows a green checkmark, indicating that the documents are complete and have been entered into the Revenue Department's database.

-If the status remains unchanged for more than 15 days after submitting complete documents, try calling the RD Call Center at 1161 or find the phone number of your local Revenue Office by your tax filing district to speak directly with the case officer.
+If your status remains unchanged for more than 15 days after submitting all documents, try calling the RD Call Center at 1161 or find the phone number of your "local Revenue office" based on your tax filing address to speak directly with the case officer.
 Sometimes the delay is just waiting for final approval.

 Follow the Facebook page: Thairath Money at this linkhttps://www.facebook.com/ThairathMoney